-The Basherkill Fishing Platform allows casting access right at the water control structure for the "Basha Kill" wetland, where it flows into the Basher Kill (stream).
+The Bashakill Fishing Platform allows casting access right at the water control structure for the "Basha Kill" wetland, where it flows into the Basher Kill (stream).
 The actual water level difference here is approximately 6".
 The Pine Kill (a quality small wild trout stream) enters via a braided channel both above and below this structure, depending on flow conditions.
-The Pine Kill MAY contribute some early season wild trout (primarily brown trout) to the receiving Basher Kill/Basha Kill WMA, where they will survive until the receiving water warms up in the summer.
+The Pine Kill may contribute some early season wild trout (primarily brown trout) to the Basha Kill WMA, where they will survive until the receiving water warms up in the summer.

 Accessible fishing platform on the Basherkill

-One brown trout was surveyed in the Basha Kill wetland in this vicinity in 2008 and there is anecdotal evidence of other trout being caught in the area.
-Otherwise, the Basha Kill contains largemouth bass, chain pickerel, panfish, and bowfin.
-Seasonally, gizzard shad have been found in the Basha Kill, schools of them have been observed at this location in the past.
+The Bashakill contains largemouth bass, chain pickerel, panfish, and bowfin.
+Anecdotal evidence indicates there may be trout as well.
+Seasonally, gizzard shad have been found in the Bashakill, schools of them have been observed at this location in the past.